AustinGil/presentations/file-uploads.md

 ---

-# CDNs are not new but...
+# Things to consider...

 <v-clicks>

-- Consider the impact with render blocking resources
+- Multiplied impact for render blocking resources
 - Caching strategy is really hard to get right
-  - Cache duration
+  - Duration
   - Invalidation
   - URL (subpath vs subdomain)
 - CDNs have learned some new tricks